 Leah, 19 (left) and Irene, 22 (right) are sisters from Tanzania.
-They both were forced to drop out of secondary school because of unexpected pregnancy.
+They both were forced to drop out of secondary school because of an unexpected pregnancy.
 Leah left school when she was in Form TII after she conceived while her sister, Irene was expelled from school in Form III for the same reason.

 After being expelled from school, their boyfriends abandoned them upon learning that they were pregnant.
-At home things were not better.
+At home, things were not better.
 Their parents felt like they were a bad omen to the family.
-They felt ashamed of them and the girls were exposed to the realities of being abandoned at the young age.
+They felt ashamed of them and the girls were exposed to the realities of being abandoned at a young age.
 Then they heard about the Out of School Study Groups (OSSG) platform, a part of the DREAMS Innovation Challenge project.
 The sisters wasted no time and seized the opportunity to enroll immediately.
 There, they learned a number of skills such as self-esteem and confidence and even vocational skills in beauty and salons.

 “I am happy now that people hire us to apply make-up on them.
 On Sundays when people want to church, we are so busy with customers.
 Last week, my sister and I were hired to go to another region to style and apply make-up to a bride!”- Irene

 Irene recalls how people used to treat her and her sister after they dropped out of school.
 All the people who used to look down on them could not believe that they could have possessed such important beauty skills.

 “At first no one paid any attention to us, they thought that we were the usual failures.
 After we prepared the bride and applied make-up on her, many people were so happy and impressed with our skills”- Leah.